-Watch the Cancer.Net Video: Phases of a Cancer Clinical Trial, with Nicholas Petrelli, MD , adapted from this content.
+Watch the Cancer.Net Video: Phases of a Cancer Clinical Trial, with Nicholas Petrelli, MD , adapted from this content

 Before a new treatment can be given to patients, the underlying research hypothesis (the explanation for how the new treatment works) must be proven in a laboratory.
 This stage is called preclinical research, and it often takes years to turn this knowledge into a new treatment.

-If the laboratory research suggests that the treatment might be an effective cancer treatment, the sponsor of the clinical trial files an Investigational New Drug (IND) application with the U.S. Food and Drug Administration (FDA) requesting permission to study the treatment in people.
+If the laboratory research suggests that the treatment might be an effective cancer treatment, the sponsor of the clinical trial files an Investigational New Drug (IND) application with the U.S. Food and Drug Administration (FDA) asking permission to study the treatment in people.
 If the IND application is approved, researchers can move on to the next step of research, which includes studies to find out more about the treatment.

 Phase I clinical trials

-The goal of a phase I clinical trial is to prove that a new drug or treatment, which has proven to be safe for use in animals, may also be given safely to people.
+The goal of a phase I clinical trial is to show that a new drug or treatment, which has proven to be safe for use in animals, may also be given safely to people.
 Doctors collect data on the dose, timing, and safety of the treatment.
 People who participate in phase I clinical trials are often the first to receive a new therapy or a new combination of therapies.

 In phase I clinical trials, the dose of the drug being studied is gradually increased to find the dose that works best without causing severe side effects.
 This process is called dose escalation.
 The first participants are given a small dose of the drug.
 If there are no or few side effects, the next participants are given higher amounts of the drug until the doctors find the highest dose with the fewest side effects.
 Sometimes, the doctors need to find out the best way to give the new treatment, such as by mouth or through a vein.
 In addition, the doctors collect data on how the drug is absorbed, processed, and spread throughout the body.